jtanderson2/secure-transport-lab/azure/spokes/README.md

 # Spoke Deployment

-Deploys the Azure Networking components for the SD-WAN Spoke sites
+Deploys the Azure Networking components for the SD-WAN Spoke sites.

 ## Deploy